Gallbladder removal

 If you have symptoms from gallstones, the main treatment is gallbladder removal surgery.
 But there are alternative treatments for gallstones.

-For example, your doctor may advise you to make some changes to your lifestyle.
-Avoid any food or drinks that you notice make pain from gallstones worse.
-You may need to eat a low-fat diet to help prevent pain from gallstones too.
+For example, your doctor may advise you to make some changes to your lifestyle as an alternative to having a cholecystectomy.
+Avoid any food or drinks that you notice are making the pain from gallstones worse.
+You may need to eat a low-fat diet to help to prevent pain from gallstones too.

-If tests show that you have gallstones in your bile duct, an alternative treatment may include endoscopic retrograde cholangiopancreatography (ERCP).
-This uses a combination of endoscopy and X-rays to find and treat your gallstones.
+If you have stones in your bile duct, treatment may include endoscopic retrograde cholangiopancreatography (ERCP).
+This uses a combination of endoscopy and X-rays to find and treat your bile duct stones.

-It’s possible that you may still need to have an operation afterwards to remove your gallbladder because there may be more gallstones in it.
+It’s possible that you may still need to have an operation to remove your gallbladder.
+This is because there may be gallstones in the gallbladder after lifestyle and bile duct treatments.

 It takes a week or two to recover from keyhole surgery to remove your gallbladder.
-If you had an open operation, it may take longer to recover, usually around six weeks.
-Ask your surgeon for more information about how long it should take you to recover as it can vary between people.
+If you had an open operation for your cholecystectomy, it will take longer to recover, usually around six weeks.
+Ask your surgeon for more information about how long it should take you to recover, as it can vary between people.

-See our section: Recovering for gallbladder removal above for more information.
+See our section above on recovering from gallbladder removal for more information.

 More on this topic